Target makefile fragments can set these Makefile variables.

 and then by

-is option set used to build multilib and the right part is option set that will
+part is the option set used to build multilib and the right part is the option

-as we don't build multilib from them.
-But the equality sign in both parts should
+for options in the right part as we don't build multilib from them.

 MULTILIB_REUSE is different from

 sets up relations between two option sets rather than two options.
 Here is an